RasaHQ/rasa/docs/core/domains.rst

 If you have certain response templates that you would like sent only to specific channels, you can specify this with the ``channel:`` key.
 The value should match the name defined in the ``name()`` method of the channel's ``OutputChannel`` class.
-Channel-specific response templates are especially useful if creating custom output payloads that will only work in certain channels.
+Channel-specific responses are especially useful if creating custom output payloads that will only work in certain channels.